nathanaherne/cruisin/cruisin-brain/README.md

 -------------------------------------------------------------------------------------------------------
 # OVERVIEW

 This software was developed for Arduino to convert a mobility scooter into an electric car for a child.
+It could be used for any electric car you wish.
+The Cruisin Brain was created to receive inputs from analog and digital control devices controlled by the driver and turn those inputs into control commands for a motor controller and things like lights and OLED Screens.

-This software was developed to take input from two momentary switches (buttons) (named Right and Left) and translate button pushes into motion.
+At its most simplest this software was developed to take input from two momentary switches (buttons) (named Right and Left) and translate button pushes into motion.

 - Pressing the Right button, results in the car moving forwards
 - Pressing both the Right and Left buttons, results in the car moving reverse